tadaspaplauskas/apidocs/README.md

     Route::get('images/get/{imageID}', 'ImageController@get');
 ~~~

-As you probably noticed, @title and @description are optional tags - the first line is always considered as title.
+As you probably noticed, @ title and @ description are optional tags - the first line is always considered as title.
 Description line is optional and doesn't have to be specified at all.
 Use whatever format is more readable to you.

 Undocumented routes are ignored.